MinchinWeb/minchin.ca/content/pages/20projects.md

 icon: fa fa-flask

 <!-- _ Heading Photos are 16x9 ratio, 688x387px -->
-Lots of the Stuff I've Done
+Lots of the Stuff I've Done.

 Over the years, I've worked on a number of projects, both online & off.
 This is meant to link to some of the more exciting ones,